Yes, I supposedly write "Christian Fiction."

 STORIES.

-Look at War Demons by Russell Newquist (My review / Amazon).
+Look at War Demons by Russell Newquist (My review).
 Sure, if I wanted to, I could throw it into a Catholic literature course and prattle on about how the lead is an imperfect man who has to put himself against incredible odds to save those he loves, and finds redemption along the way.

 Keep in mind, I could say the exact same thing about Die Hard.
 Because good character, good plotting, and character arcs SHOULD NOT be special.